Learning a New Language? How to Start Navigating the Terrain in 5 Easy Steps

-In the same way, when you’re starting a new language, it helps to have a road map to both guide you along and guarantee that you’re still headed in the right direction.
+And when you’re starting a new language, it helps to have a guide to assure you’re headed in the right direction.

-Here’s not just one, but five steps to get you started in a clear direction on your language learning journey.
-So how can you learn a new language?
-Read on!
+Here are five steps to get you started in a clear direction on your language learning journey.

 The Rookie’s Map for Learning a New Language: How to Start in 5 Steps